alinstein/ComputeCanada-Wiki/README.md

 ## Creating and using a virtual environment
 With each version of Python, Compute Canada provides the tool virtualenv.
 This tool allows users to create virtual environments within which you can easily install Python modules.
 This tools allows one to install many versions of the same module, for example, or to customize a Python installation according to the needs of a specific project.
 It also helps to resolve version conflicts while installing new modules by simply removing virtualenv folder and reinstalling the modules.
 This will take no time and keep the Python tidy and prevents chaos.
 Therefore, it is highly recommended to first set up a virtual environment in both your personal computer and Compute Canada account before installing Python modules.

 To create a virtual environment, ensure you have selected a Python version with `module load python` as shown above.
-Then enter the following command, where ENV is the name of the empty directory containing your environment, and it is recommended to place it in the home directory on the Compute Canada cluster:
+Then enter the following command, where `ENV` is the name of the empty directory containing your environment.
+It is recommended to place `ENV` in the home directory on the Compute Canada cluster:
 ```
 [name@server ~]$ virtualenv --no-download ~/ENV
 ```